-Ray Roberts Greenbelt Trail is a 21.5 mile moderately trafficked out and back trail located near Denton, TX that features a river and is good for all skill levels.
+Ray Roberts Greenbelt Trail is a 21.5 mile moderately trafficked out and back trail located near Denton, Texas that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash